celia-b/NGS-read-trimmer/README.md

-# NGS Read Trimmer - Coding Trimmomatic
+# MagicClipper - An NGS Read Trimmer